abdelfattahradwan/SharpEval/README.md

 ## Usage

-- Evaluate & parse a simple expression:
+- Parse & evaluate a simple expression:

 ```cs
 using SharpEval;